tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async/index.md

 ## Choosing where to start

 Since there are so many concurrency models available through this gem, I thought a good place to start would be to pick a model and write some code.
 The first option [listed in the README](https://github.com/ruby-concurrency/concurrent-ruby#general-purpose-concurrency-abstractions) is their [`Async`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html)  module.
-This module happens to be inspired by Erlang's (and therefore Elixir's) [`gen_server`](https://elixir-lang.org/getting-started/mix-otp/genserver.html), so I thought that would be the perfect place to start.
+This module happens to be inspired by Erlang's (and therefore Elixir's) [`gen_server`](https://elixir-lang.org/getting-started/mix-otp/genserver.html), so it was the perfect place to start.

 In Elixir/Erlang, a `gen_server` would run in a new Erlang process (_insert disclaimer about Erlang's processes not being Operating System processes here_).
 This allows it to run independently of the caller's process. `concurrent-ruby` provides similar functionality with Ruby's [`Thread`](https://ruby-doc.org/core-2.7.0/Thread.html).

 When `include`d in a class, `Async` adds two new methods to the class that can be used as proxies for method calls.
 When used, these codes will proxy the code in the method to be run in a separate thread.
-These new methods are (1) `async` which will immediately return to the caller while continuing the work in the new thread and (2) `await` which will also do the work in the other thread, but, when called, will block (or (a)wait in) the main thread until the method called finishes and returns. _Note: if you (and your team) are familiar with the Erlang terms, you can also use `cast` (`async`) and `call` (`await`)._
+These new methods are (1) [`async`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html#async-instance_method) which will immediately return to the caller while continuing the work in the new thread and (2) [`await`](http://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/Async.html#await-instance_method) which will also do the work in the other thread, but, when called, will block (or (a)wait in) the main thread until the method called finishes and returns.
+If you (and your team) are familiar with the Erlang terms, you can also use `cast` (`async`) and `call` (`await`).

 ## Starting with an example